Retrieval Grids

 Use the Structural Learning Map It approach.
 After completing a retrieval grid, students organise their recalled knowledge using a thinking map.
 The retrieval grid activates knowledge; the Map It activity structures it.
 This two-step process, retrieve then organise, mirrors how experts build and maintain knowledge schemas.

 AI retrieval grids now cut prep time for teachers significantly.
 Input your curriculum into platforms like ChatGPT or Claude.
 These provide structured grids with differentiated questions for each learner.
-This addresses the biggest issue for retrieval practise adoption: preparation time.
+This addresses the biggest issue for retrieval practice adoption: preparation time.

-Effective prompt engineering makes the difference between generic questions and targeted retrieval practise.
+Effective prompt engineering makes the difference between generic questions and targeted retrieval practice.
 A Year 9 history teacher might prompt: "Create a 4x3 retrieval grid on the causes of World War I. Include last lesson (alliance system), last week (imperialism), and last month (nationalism).
 Column 1: recall facts, Column 2: explain connections, Column 3: evaluate significance."
 The AI produces questions ranging from "Name the two main alliance systems" to "Evaluate which factor was most significant in causing WWI."

 Automated differentiation is useful for retrieval grid creation.
 Teachers can quickly make grid versions for different learner abilities.
 They adjust vocabulary and support.
 Pashler et al. (2007) showed spaced practice works better with matched questions.
 This personalisation matters, it is not just a convenience.